 Archibald Knox joins Bee Gees in blue plaque honour

-A commemorative blue plaque has been unveiled at the former Douglas home of artist and jewellery designer Archibald Knox.
+A commemorative blue plaque has been unveiled at the former Douglas home of artist Archibald Knox.

-Douglas Council said the honour had been bestowed to coincide with the 150th anniversary of his birth.
+Douglas Council said the honour has been bestowed to coincide with the 150th anniversary of his birth.

 Working for London store Liberty & Co, Knox established himself as the foremost designer in the Art Nouveau movement.